differentpla-net/differentpla-net.github.io/_posts/2001/2001-07-10-iid-is-oleautomation.md

 - Lose the `[iid_is]` parameter, and query the `IUnknown` once you've got it.
 - Specify the exact interface you're expecting.
-- Stop using TLB marshalling.
+- Stop using typelib marshalling.
 This requires messing around with proxy-stub DLLs.